eugelogic/delParc/README.md

 The site is still hosted on [Netlify](https://www.netlify.com/) but no longer uses [HUGO](https://gohugo.io/) and [Atlas](https://github.com/indigotree/atlas)

-The holding page is a straight forward static html document.
+The holding page is just a straight forward static html document.